Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Methods

-\heading{Multi-epoch vs. single-epoch comparison} Unlike conventional single-epoch models that process fixed 30-second segments (input size = 3,840 samples), as shown in Figure~\ref{fig:arc_single}, our S4ECG model shown in Figure~\ref{fig:arc_multi} processes variable-length sequences containing multiple epochs.
-For example, with input size 38,400, the model processes $N = 10$ epochs spanning 5 minutes of continuous ECG.
+\heading{Multi-window vs. single-window comparison} Unlike conventional single-window models that process fixed 30-second segments (input size = 3,840 samples), as shown in Figure~\ref{fig:arc_single}, our S4ECG model shown in Figure~\ref{fig:arc_multi} processes variable-length sequences containing multiple windows.
+For example, with input size 38,400, the model processes $N = 10$ windows spanning 5 minutes of continuous ECG.
 This enables modeling of patterns extending beyond individual segments, such as paroxysmal episodes and rhythm transitions.

-The inclusion of the multi-epoch predictor and the formulation of the task as a joint prediction over several epochs constitute the central novelty of our approach.
-We systematically compare this against conventional single-epoch models across temporal contexts.
-For LTAFDB, we evaluate 2 to 60 epochs (1 to 30 minutes of ECG), whereas for the large-scale Icentia11k dataset, computational constraints limit evaluation to 10 to 60 epochs (5 to 30 minutes).
+The inclusion of the multi-window predictor and the formulation of the task as a joint prediction over several windows constitute the central novelty of our approach.
+We systematically compare this against conventional single-window models across temporal contexts.
+For LTAFDB, we evaluate 2 to 60 windows (1 to 30 minutes of ECG); for the large-scale Icentia11k dataset, we narrow this to 10 to 60 windows (5 to 30 minutes) for computational efficiency.

-\heading{Single-epoch baselines} We consider two baseline models that operate on a single epoch as input.
-On the one hand, we consider a xResNet1d50 model \cite{strodthoff2020deep} as representative for the predominantly used CNNs for this task.
-On the other hand, we consider a S4-based single-epoch baseline model, which emerged as strongest single-epoch backbone in \cite{wang2025s4sleep}.
+\heading{Single-window baselines} We consider two baseline models that operate on a single window as input.
+On the one hand, we consider a xResNet1d50 model \citep{strodthoff2020deep} as representative for the predominantly used CNNs for this task.
+On the other hand, we consider a S4-based single-window baseline model, which emerged as strongest single-window backbone in \citep{wang2025s4sleep}.